motiondj/FilterPluginDev/docs/UserManual.md

 ---

+## 🚧 Features Not Yet Implemented

+The following features are described in documentation but not implemented in the current version:

+### Prediction Features (Coming in Future Updates)
+- **Predict Next State**: Future state prediction for Kalman filters
+- **Get Predicted Value**: Get current predicted value

+These features will be added in the next version.

+---

 ## 📝 Summary

 The Advanced Filters Plugin empowers you to create professional, polished experiences with minimal effort.
 Whether you're building a VR application, stabilizing camera movement, or processing sensor data, these filters provide the tools you need.